 I/ Choose the word whose underlined part differs from the other three in pronunciation in each of the following questions.

-1. A. pnalty B. clebrate C. lisure D. ight
+1. A. penalty B. celebrate C. leisure D. eight

-2. A. paragra B. althou C. lau D. enou
+2. A. paragraph B. although C. laugh D. enough

 II/ Choose the word that differs from the other three in the position of primary stress in each of the following questions